3 Most Popular Phone Scams and How to Avoid Them

 Protect Yourself

-If you receive a call from someone who says they are with the police or another law enforcement agency, never provide any personal information over the phone.
-If possible, hang up immediately and call the police department directly to verify if they were indeed involved in the matter.
+If you receive a call from someone who says they are with the police or another law agency, be careful.
+Do not share any personal information over the phone.
+If you can, hang up right away.
+Then, call the police department to check if they are involved.

-If any of your information they needed, ask them to come to your home or office in person or you can go to the police station in person so that you never have to give out any information over the phone.
+If they need any of your information, ask them to come to your home or office.
+You can also go to the police station in person.
+This way, you won’t have to give out any information over the phone.

 Conclusion